 Place another sheet directly on top and brush this one lightly with butter.
 Repeat with the other two sheets.

 Spread a quarter of the apple filling lengthways down the middle of the pastry, flattening it out, and leaving a 2.5 cm (1 inch) border on the shorter edges.

 Brush a little butter along the long edge that is furthest away from you and both the shorter edges.

 Using the tea towel, lift the long edge nearest you over the filling and then continue rolling to form a sausage shape with the seam finishing up underneath.
 (The extra butter round the edges will seal the parcel.)

 Repeat with the remaining sheets of pastry until there are four parcels.

 Bake for 40 minutes until golden.
-Cover the pastry during the last 10 minutes if it is colouring too quickly.
+Cover the pastry during the last 10 minutes of cooking, if it is colouring too quickly.

 Just before serving, dust the parcels with icing/powdered sugar using a small sieve.
 Then cut the parcels into thick slices (a pizza slice does this brilliantly).
 It can be served warm or cold.